 (Crown Archetype, October 2013).
 What did the NFL know and when did it know it?
 What’s the truth about the risks to players?
 What can be done?
 The FRONTLINE investigation details how, for years, the league denied and worked to refute scientific evidence that the violent collisions at the heart of the game are linked to an alarming incidence of early onset dementia, catastrophic brain damage, and other devastating consequences for some of football’s all-time greats.

-Frontline: League of Denial: The NFL’s Concussion Crisis, Tuesday at 9 p.m. on PBS 6.
+Frontline: League of Denial: The NFL’s Concussion Crisis, Part 1, Tuesday at 10 p.m. on PBS 6.